KLIO

 Project Goals

-KLIO aims to bridge communication between Deaf Friends and doctors in health service activities to achieve easier access to health.
+KLIO aims to help deaf patients and doctors communicate more easily in healthcare settings.
 This app has several functionalities which are:

 Framework & Dependencies